mlincon/practice-books-and-blogs/books/James_learn-go-with-tests/fundamentals-hello-world/readme.md

+Initiate first if not already done: `go mod init hello`

-To run, use `go run ./hello.go`
+To run, use: `go run ./hello.go`

-To run unit tests, use `go test -v`
+To run unit tests, use: `go test -v`